-Table 23 Choice group terminology
+Table 22 Choice group terminology

 The Root of the Branch MUST NOT be optional.
-That is xs:minOccurs MUST BE greater than 0.
+That is XSDL minOccurs MUST BE greater than 0.

+A choice that declares no branches in the DFDL schema is a schema definition error.

 When processing a choice group the parser validates any contained path expressions.
 If a path expression contained inside a choice branch refers to any other branch of the choice, then it is a schema definition error.
 Note that this rule handles nested choices also.
 A path that navigates outward from an inner choice to another alternative of an outer choice is violating this rule with respect to the outer choice.